 Unlike Kent State when the National Guard killed four white students and wounded nine others on May 4, 1970, the media remained fairly quiet surrounding the killings and shootings at South Carolina State.
 No songs were written or sung on nationwide radio stations.
 Basically, the Orangeburg incident was brushed aside and almost forgotten until the documentary “Scarred Justice: The Orangeburg Massacre 1968” was produced and started being shown on college campuses.
 Personally, I believe every high school history class should incorporate this into their study of the Civil Rights Movement.

 The Carnage Continues

 Since writing this article, the killing of African Americans has continued, with little to no repercussions for those who have murdered unarmed victims.
 The downward spiral is in free fall mode now and I don't see it ending positively.

 Tom Brokaw Highlights The Orangeburg Massacre 1968

-AN UNDERTOW IN A CHILD'S POOL
+A PROUD MOMENT IN A CHILD'S POOL

 My oldest daughter was only about 4 years old as she splashed in her wading pool on a hot summer day.
 Heather’s beautiful strawberry blond hair hung in ringlets, similar to Shirley Temple’s.
 Two little rich sisters who lived a couple of doors away came over to join in the fun until Derrick; a boy in their same age group put his feet in the water.
 Both sisters jumped out of the pool and loudly exclaimed, “Eww!”
 My daughter immediately placed her hands on her tiny hips and replied, “Derrick is black and so what!”
 I peered through the sliding glass doors with so much pride I thought my heart would jump out of my chest.
 My question to everyone all these years later is simply why are we unable to find the wisdom in a child’s words and just say, “So what?”